 Vitamin A, C and E are the most well-known and powerful antioxidants.
 The recommended daily intake for vitamin C is 90 mg, although more is better.
 Especially, if you want a forever-young skin!

 Plant-based food is the only source of vitamin C. Certainly, a glass of orange juice a day is the easiest way to take all the vitamin C you need.
-Furthermore, you could take vitamin C supplements, just to be sure.
-They’re pretty safe.
-Especially, vitamin C doses up to 2,000 mg a day.
+Vitamin C is vital for preventing skin aging!

 Furthermore, orange juice has a decent amount of the powerful carotenoids, lutein and zeaxanthin.
 These carotenoids can filter the dangerous blue light and protect your skin from high-energy radiation, and other environmental pollution.
 Studies have shown that carotenoids and especially lutein and zeaxanthin lighten and improve skin tone!